Gurupatel007/Music-Player-App/README.md

-It's a simple music player created using HTML, CSS, Javascript.
+It's a simple music player created using HTML, CSS, Javascript having static number of songs.